ASDlikeS/ITSpace/README.md

 # ITSpace

-## Just a practical project as fullstack PET PROJECT
+## Just a practical project as a fullstack PET PROJECT

 ### You can take some UI from here, but i guess, that won't be enough for your project my G...